-Most people spend an incredible amount of time reading and answering email.
-With the volume that many of us receive it can be a challenge to stay on top of everything that comes in, especially as our inboxes gets fuller and fuller.
-It is no wonder that emails get forgotten or lost as they get pushed further and further down into the abyss.
+Most people spend an incredible amount of time reading and answering emails.
+With the volume that many of us receive it can be a challenge to stay on top of everything that comes in.
+No wonder emails get forgotten or lost as they get pushed further and further down into the abyss.

-Email is the primary way that most businesses communicate and it should be a priority to keep it organized in a way that will keep you on top of things as they come in, and allow you to find things easily when needed.
+Email is the primary way that most businesses communicate.
+It should be a priority to keep it organized in a way that keeps you on top of things and allows you to find things easily when needed.
 You should never “miss” an email or “forget” to reply.

 I came across this process by Andreas Klinger several years ago.
 It changed how I managed my inbox.
 It is a way to use existing Gmail features, such as multiple inboxes and stars, to triage your emails as they come in.

 The gist is that instead of a wall of thousands of emails, you only have a handful in your inbox at any one time.
 Everything else is archived.
 NOT DELETED, ARCHIVED.
 You can still find it, it is still there, you just don’t have every email you have ever gotten in one list.